Fernando Castro (Colombian footballer)

 Fernando "Pecoso" Castro Lozada (born 11 February 1949) is a Colombian football manager and former player.
 He has won two Primera A titles as a manager, most recently in 2015 with Deportivo Cali.
 He most recently managed América de Cali in the Colombian Categoría Primera A.

 Career

-Castro obtained his first win working as the Technical Director of the Deportivo Cali, in the 1995/96 season; with them he broke a bad series of 22 years without wins for the team "Azucarero".
+Castro obtained his first win working as the technical director of Deportivo Cali, in the 1995/96 season; with them he broke a bad series of 22 years without wins for the team "Azucarero".

 Later, "El Pecoso" (Freckle Face) stood out in his work for another big name of Colombian football, Independiente Santa Fe, the club that he directed from 1999 to 2001.
-In the 2000 season, he took the team to the championship finals, contending the title against the America of Cali (eventually the champions), Junior of Barranquilla and Sports Tolima.
+In the 2000 season, he took the team to the championship finals, contending the title against the América de Cali (eventual champions), Junior of Barranquilla and Sports Tolima.